-When buying and selling real estate, you might find yourself having to carry two mortgages at once in Detroit.
+When buying and selling real estate, you might find yourself having to carry two mortgages at once in Southeast Michigan.
 Whether this is by choice or because your original home hasn’t sold, having to be on the hook for TWO mortgages can be an expensive feat.

 There are some things you can do to lessen the burden, read below to learn more!